hiranumn/BackpropDemonstration/README.md

 # Logistic Regression and Neural Networks using SGD
-In this assignment you are performing binary classification on handwritten digits from [MNIST](http://yann.lecun.com/exdb/mnist/) database using logisitc regression and neural nets.
+In this assignment you are performing binary classification on handwritten digits data from [MNIST](http://yann.lecun.com/exdb/mnist/) database using logisitc regression and neural nets.

-Here are some webpages that might help your understandings
+Here are some webpages that might help you understand the material in addition to the lecture slies/notes you can find under our course website.
 - [Logistic regression (Wikipedia)](https://en.wikipedia.org/wiki/Logistic_regression)
 - [Neural Nets (Wikipedia)](https://en.wikipedia.org/wiki/Artificial_neural_network)
 - [Back Propagation](http://neuralnetworksanddeeplearning.com/chap2.html)